mikecao/sparrow/README.md

 ### Non-queries

-For non-queries like update, insert and delete, you use the `execute` function.
+For non-queries like update, insert and delete, use the `execute` function.

     $sql = $db->using('user')->where('id', 123)->delete();